-- Remove the brake fluid reservoir cover. - Fill the syringe half full with brake fluid. - Remove the brake caliper bleed screw. - Attach the syringe to the brake caliper bleed access.
+- Remove the brake fluid reservoir cover.

+- Fill the syringe half full with brake fluid.

+- Remove the brake caliper bleed screw.

+- Attach the syringe to the brake caliper bleed access.
 Keep the syringe oriented as not to allow air from the syringe into the system. - Using the syringe pull fluid through the system.
 Use caution not to let the fluid in the reservoir to become low and introduce air into the system. - Using the syringe push fluid back into the system until the reservoir is full. - Repeat these actions of pulling and pushing fluid through the system a few times. - With the reservoir full, engage the brake lever/pedal and hold it there as if engaging the brakes. - While doing this pull on the plunger of the syringe.
 Doing this will cause a vacuum in the system.
 The vacuum will swell the air bubbles which assist in them moving throughout the system. - Continue pulling a vacuum and release the brake lever/pedal (careful not to allow the reservoir to become empty). - Once again engage the brakes while continuing to pull a vacuum. - When the reservoir is almost empty stop and push fluid back into the system. - Repeat these steps with the vacuum until no more air bubbles can be removed from the system. - Remove the syringe.
-Be sure to keep the caliper below the level of the reservoir to allow the fluid to run out of the caliper and not allowing air into the system. - Reinstall the bleed screw, being sure that the ring is in place. - Fill the reservoir with fluid (the fluid should be full enough that the fluid spills out when placing the lid on) and replace the cover.
+Be sure to keep the caliper below the level of the reservoir to allow the fluid to run out of the caliper and not allowing air into the system. - Reinstall the bleed screw, being sure that the ring is in place. - Hold the brake pedal down (applying pressure) and momentarily crack the banjo bolt atop the master cylinder.
+Repeat 3 times being careful not to let the reservoir low on fluid - Fill the reservoir with fluid (the fluid should be full enough that the fluid spills out when placing the lid on) and replace the cover.